addodge/TeamParadise_Code/README.md

-TeamParadise_Code
+TeamParadise Code
 =======

 ### Database
 For final project our database name is __finalproject__ <br />
-table name is __users__
+table name is __users__<br />
-to check the database type

-### TO CHECK LOCALHOST:
+### To check Localhost:
-open terminal in "FinalProject" directory and type:
+Open terminal in "FinalProject" directory and type:
 ```
 node server.js
 ```

-then put the http link into google chrome
+Then put the http link into google chrome
 ```
 psql -U postgres -h localhost
 ```

 The password is __postgres__

-then type:
+Then type:
 ```
 "\c finalproject"
 ```

-and it will bring you into the database.
+And it will bring you into the database.
 You can type
 ```
 SELECT * FROM finalproject;
 ```
-to see the contents of the database.
+To see the contents of the database.

-__NOTE:__ to exit out of database press
+__NOTE:__ To exit out of database press
 ```
 Ctrl + D
 ```

-IF YOU WANT TO RESET "users" TABLE:
+### If you want to reset "users" Table:

-open terminal in "FinalProject" directory and type
+Open terminal in "FinalProject" directory and type
 ```
 sudo su postgres
 psql finalproject < database.sql